 One of the surprise hits of our recent trip to St Augustine, Florida was our visit to the Lightner Museum.
+While there are several museums in St. Augustine, the Lightner Museum has the reputation of being one of the most beautiful museums in the area.
 We had heard it was beautiful, but we were unsure if it would be family friendly.
 Secret’s out: it is!
 (Just keep the toddler crew contained in a stroller when exploring the glass rooms).

 The Lightner Museum is housed in the former Alcazar Hotel, which was commissioned by Henry Flagler, a prominent oil and railroad tycoon who is credited with designing and building much of St Augustine.
 The hotel was completed in 1888 by the same firm who designed the New York Public Library and was open until the early 1930s.
 The hotel included a three story ballroom, sulfur baths, and the largest indoor pool in the world (at the time).
 Many of the remains of these parts of the hotel can still be seen in the museum today.

 In the mid 1940s, newspaper editor and publisher Otto Lightner, who collected artwork and furniture from around the world, purchased the Alcazar to house his 20,000+ piece collection.
 The museum, which opened in 1948, is well known for its Tiffany lamps and panels, porcelain and glass, geological specimens from around the world, and various musical instruments from the 1800s.